pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## Smashed Patch ([Unofficial Mator Smash Updated](https://www.nexusmods.com/skyrimspecialedition/mods/39378) - Beta4)

 1. TRICK: When Mator Smash finds out you are on Skyrim VR, it ignores ESL files.
-Just copy SkyrimVR.exe to SkyrimSE.exe to trick the application and make a new profile for Skyrim SE.
+Just copy `SkyrimVR.exe` to `SkyrimSE.exe` to trick the application and make a new profile for Skyrim SE.
 To keep it clean and tidy, use Root Builder.
 Enable it before running Mator Smash and disable it once the patch is built.
 1. Make sure to use Mator Smash beta 4 because beta5 crashes often.
 1. Sort load order with LOOT before running Mator Smash.
 1. Launch Mator Smash.
-1. Create a new setting called "Smash.All-NO-LVLI" by cloning "Smash.All" and removing LVLI(leveled list) from it.
+1. Create a new setting called `Smash.All-NO-LVLI` by cloning `Smash.All` and removing `LVLI(leveled list)` from it.
-1. Set "Smash.All-NO-LVLI" for the following plugin.
+1. Set `Smash.All-NO-LVLI` for the following plugin.
 This is to prevent WACCF from messing with OWL leveled lists.
 Weapons Armor Clothing & Clutter Fixes.esp
-1. Set "Smash.ForceAll" for the following plugin. aAxeRSCtweaks.esp
+1. Set `Smash.ForceAll` for the following plugin. aAxeRSCtweaks.esp
-1. Set "Smash.All" for the rest.
+1. Set `Smash.All` for the rest.
-1. Add all plugins except Skyrim.esm and SkyrimVR.esm to your smashed patch.
+1. Add all plugins except `Skyrim.esm` and `SkyrimVR.esm` to your smashed patch.
 1. Build a Smashed Patch. (~7 minutes)

 ## Synthesis Patch ([Synthesis](https://github.com/Mutagen-Modding/Synthesis/releases))